Belize Visa Requirements & Traveling with Children

-- When travelling with children under the age of 18, they will also need a valid passport and visa.
+- When traveling with children under the age of 18, they will also need a valid passport and visa.
 The same visa procedures outlined above apply to children as well.

-- If the child will be travelling with only one parent or guardian, a notarized letter of consent must be provided by the other parent.
+- If the child will be traveling with only one parent or guardian, a notarized letter of consent must be provided by the other parent.

 Passport Information for Travel to Belize